mambelli/git-novice/episodes/15-python-project-and-testing.md

 This is a basic recipe that will allow your tests to run on GitHub.
 Add both of these files to your staging area and commit them, and then push to GitHub.

-The `planetsmath` example includes a second CI configuration file, to run common Python linters.
+The `unitconverter` example includes a second CI configuration file, to run common Python linters.

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - While there is often variation, most Python projects follow a similar structure for their code
 - Doing so is beneficial because it allows components of your code to be reused more easily by yourself and others
 - Testing can be 'automatic' rather than manual.
-This catches many issues before they become a problem - this is continuous integration
+This catches many issues before they become a problem - this is continuous integration (CI)
 - The concepts here can be used for all programming languages - not just Python - and are pretty much universally used by professional software developers

 ::::::::::::::::::::::::::::::::::::::::::::::::::